GIUNKHOAILANG/User-Acquisition-Performance-Marketing-Case-Study-/README2.md

 - **Organic installs are declining.** The initial launch spike and content updates (latest: v1.4.1, September 2025) have been exhausted.
 Paid UA is now required to maintain install velocity.
 - **The audience is niche but loyal.** Puzzle/escape-room players have higher D1 retention (35–42%) than hyper-casual (25–30%) but the addressable audience is smaller.
 Broad targeting will waste spend on users who churn in 30 seconds.
 - **Content is finite.** Unlike a live-service game with weekly events, Cube Escape has 9 fixed chapters.
 Once a user completes all 9, the monetisation window closes.
-This means LTV has a ceiling - and the UA strategy must account for it.
+This means LTV has a ceiling which the UA strategy must account for.
 - **Cross-promotion opportunity.** Rusty Lake has 10+ titles in the same universe (Rusty Lake Hotel, Roots, Paradox, The Past Within).
 Users acquired into Cube Escape Collection who complete it become warm leads for premium titles.
 This cross-title LTV is not captured in standard D7/D30 ROAS but is commercially significant.

 ### Monetisation model deep-dive